home-assistant/home-assistant.io/source/_integrations/wilight.markdown

   required: true
   type: string
 slots:
   description: Friendly names of 1 to 3 slots of WiLight device.
-If not configured, slot name will be `WiLight's id + '_{slot_index}'`. e.g 'WL000033_1'
+If not configured, slot name will be `'WL' + last 6 numbers of WiLight's id + '_{slot_index}'`. e.g 'WL000033_1'
   required: false
   type: map
   keys: